UOGhost/site/README.md

 * Sacred Journey & Recall spells are re-enabled but with a 3x cast delay

-* Equiped items are not dropped on death (except Cursed items)
+* Equipped items are not dropped on death (except Cursed items)

 * NPCs teach skills upto 100